hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 - `current.json` points to the active release
 - `promptspec.yaml` declares which prompt files are managed

 Developers edit drafts.
 Applications load versions.
-That simple!

-That boundary is the main design decision in the project.
+That boundary, simple as it sounds, is the main design decision in the project.

 ## Drafts are for authoring